Pyrene

-Pyrene is a polycyclic aromatic hydrocarbon (PAH) consisting of four fused benzene rings, resulting in a flat aromatic system.
-The chemical formula is C16H10.
-This yellow-green solid is the smallest peri-fused PAH (one where the rings are fused through more than one face).
+Pyrene is a polycyclic aromatic hydrocarbon (PAH) with the formula C16H10.
+Consisting of four fused benzene rings, it in a flat aromatic compound.
+This colorless compound is the smallest peri-fused PAH (one where the rings are fused through more than one face).
 Pyrene forms during incomplete combustion of organic compounds.

 Occurrence and properties

 Pyrene was first isolated from coal tar, where it occurs up to 2% by weight.
 As a peri-fused PAH, pyrene is much more resonance-stabilized than its five-member-ring containing isomer fluoranthene.
 Therefore, it is produced in a wide range of combustion conditions.
 For example, automobiles produce about 1 μg/km.